segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/standard-version.md

 ### Version history
 ------
 **1.1.3 -  May 2018**
 - Added `Updated Cart` server event.
-Based on this event, DigitalDataManager automatically creates the `Added Product` and `Removed Product` events, depending on the current basket composition.
+Based on this event, SegmentStream automatically creates the `Added Product` and `Removed Product` events, depending on the current basket composition.
 - the `Added Product` and` Removed Product` server events are obsolete.
 - Added the `user.subscriptions` array in the `Subscribed` and `Updated Profile Info` events for mass management of subscriptions